yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - *Bound*: Provisioning operations have completed and the `BucketAccessRequest` has been bound to a `BucketAccess`.
 It also indicated that the `BucketAccess` instance has been bound to the `Bucket`.
    - *Released*: the Bucket is unbound and can potentially reused.

-#### BucketAccess (BA)
+#### BucketAccess

-A cluster-scoped administrative API which encapsulates fields from the `BucketAccessRequest` and the `BucketAccessClass`.
-The purpose of the API is to serve as communication path between provisioners and the central COSI controller.
+A cluster-scoped administrative custom resource which encapsulates fields from the `BucketAccessRequest` (BAR) and the `BucketAccessClass` (BAC).
+The purpose of the `BucketAccess` (BA) is to serve as communication path between provisioners and the central COSI controller.
 In greenfield, the COSI controller creates `BucketAccess` instances for new `BucketAccessRequest`s.
 There is one `BucketAccess` instance per `BucketAccessRequest`.

 ```yaml
 apiVersion: cosi.io/v1alpha1